 I am the author of three nonfiction books — Elmer Ogawa: After hours with Seattle's forgotten photographer (2015), A Reporter At Large: A decade of Tacoma interviews, feature articles, and photographs (2014), and Wah Mee (2011) — and I have been interviewed by media outlets such as KIRO Radio, Mercer Island Reporter, Oxygen Media, Seattle Weekly, The North American Post, and the Travel Channel to discuss my work.
 I wrote a feature article about the Costco CEO's odd connection to the company's $1.50 hot dog combo; the piece went viral after Food & Wine, Fortune, NBC's TODAY show, People, The Late Show with Stephen Colbert, USA Today, and other national media picked up the story.

-In addition, my portfolio of services include content editing, copywriting, fact-checking, ghostwriting, researching, and scriptwriting for a variety of businesses, including Macha Theatre Works, Magnusson Klemencic Associates, Modernist Bread, Modernist Pizza, SaltWorks, Tacoma-Pierce County Chamber of Commerce, and others.
+In addition, my portfolio of services includes content editing, copywriting, fact-checking, ghostwriting, researching, and scriptwriting for a variety of businesses, including Macha Theatre Works, Magnusson Klemencic Associates, Modernist Bread, Modernist Pizza, SaltWorks, Tacoma-Pierce County Chamber of Commerce, and others.
 Also, I earned a certificate in grantwriting from Seattle Central College (2020).

 My résumé is available here.
 If you would like to discuss any paid freelance writing, editing, and journalism opportunities, I can be reached via email here.